melontini/andromeda-wiki/docs/entities/README.md

 ***
 ### Villagers Follow Emerald Blocks 💎 (0.2.2+)

-Makes villagers follow if you have an emerald block in hand.
+Makes villagers follow you when you have an emerald block in your hand.

 ***
 ### Better Furnace Minecart 🛤️ (0.1+)

-Makes a few changes to furnace mine carts to make them a bit better.
+Makes some changes to the furnace mine wagons to make them a bit better.

-- Fuel is now saved as an Integer.
+- Fuel is now stored as an integer.

-- You can now configure cart's max allowed fuel.
+- You can now configure the max fuel allowed for the cart.
 (45000 by default, 2147483647 max)

-- The same fuel you can use in a normal furnace is now usable in minecarts with furnace.
+- The same fuel you can use in a normal furnace can now be used in minecarts with a furnace.

 ***
 ### Furnace Minecarts Take Fuel When Low 🔥 (0.4.9+)